ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	Conversion is one of the more complex topics in our editing engine architecture.
 It's definitely worth to read up on {@link framework/guides/deep-dive/conversion/intro the conversion in the editor} before we move on.
 </info-box>

-We'll need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast).
+We'll need to convert the model abbreviation attribute into a view element (downcast) and vice versa (upcast).
 We'll do that by using our {@link framework/guides/deep-dive/conversion/helpers/intro conversion helpers} and defining what the model and the view is supposed to look like for both conversions.

 Converting the full title of the abbreviation is a little bit tricky, because we need to make sure that its value is synchronized between the model and the view.